National Bank of Canada ups dividend as profit jumps

-Dec 6 (Reuters) - National Bank of Canada’s fourth-quarter profit rose 20 percent, driven by a sharp jump in markets-related revenue, and the bank raised its dividend by 5 percent.
+(Reuters) - National Bank of Canada’s (NA.TO) fourth-quarter profit rose 20 percent, driven by a sharp jump in markets-related revenue, and the bank raised its dividend by 5 percent.

 Excluding items, the bank earned C$1.93 a share, matching expectations of analysts, according to Thomson Reuters I/B/E/S.